 It is advised to apply for the projects once the volunteering/ traveling dates are decided as there are limited spots available.
 The application fee is valid for one full year and can be sent earlier than the desired year of volunteering for timely confirmation of the seat.
 As soon as you decide the travel dates, we suggest you to apply for the program and hold your spot.

-The earlier you apply, the better it is, as you would get more time to be prepared for your program in Ho Chi Minh City, Vietnam, and complete the necessary documentation, Visa formalities as well as take the vaccinations in time.
+The earlier you apply, the better it is, as you would get more time to be prepared for your program in Hanoi, Vietnam, and complete the necessary documentation, Visa formalities as well as take the vaccinations in time.

 If you are using Gmail, do not forget to check your spam